Upward Bound Services

 If a student misses the test date or joins Upward Bound mid-academic year, they will be placed in workshops based on current classes/grades.
 They cannot make the test up at any time.

-Saturday Sessions are held on the first Saturday of each month.
+Saturday Sessions are held on the second Saturday of each month.

 Throughout the academic year there will be a variety of activities offered to students.
 These activities can range from cultural experiences to campus visits to educational workshops to social events.
 Students must attend a minimum of 6 activities throughout the year to guarantee their participation in the Summer Excellence Institute.